Plants on sale now and looking good this month:

 Harvest sweetcorn and other vegetables as they become ready.

-Keep ponds, water features and bird water feeders topped up.
+Keep ponds, water features, bird baths and bird water feeders topped up.

 Turn your compost heap over and water it thoroughly if it appears dry.